-Located 30 miles north of Albany, New York State’s capital, Saratoga Springs is perennially short-listed as one of the most interesting and vibrant small cities in the U.S. Famed for “health, history, and horses”—its mineral waters, Revolutionary War battlefield, and the nation’s oldest thoroughbred racetrack—Saratoga is equally renowned as an arts and cultural destination.
+Located 30 miles north of Albany, New York State’s capital, Saratoga Springs is perennially short-listed as one of the most interesting and vibrant small cities in the U.S. Famed for “health, history, and horses” — its mineral waters, the nearby Revolutionary War battlefield and the nation’s oldest thoroughbred racetrack — Saratoga is equally renowned as an arts and cultural destination.
 The Saratoga Performing Arts Center is summer home to the New York City Ballet and the Philadelphia Orchestra and is a performing venue for top rock and jazz musicians.

 Program: four-year private, nondenominational, coeducational, liberal arts

 Calendar: fall and spring semesters, followed by two optional five-week summer sessions, internships and collaborative research opportunities

 Most Popular Majors: English, business, psychology, political science, economics, studio art, theater, biology and environmental studies